bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 Use the button's ``button_type`` property to change the style of the button.
 See :class:`~bokeh.core.enums.ButtonType` for possible values.`

-Optionally, you can add an icon to a button by passing an Icon object to the button's ``icon`` parameter:
+Optionally, you can add an icon to a button by passing an :class:`~bokeh.models.ui.Icon` Icon object to the button's ``icon`` parameter:

 .. bokeh-plot:: docs/user_guide/examples/interaction_button_icon.py
     :source-position: below

 Bokeh supports the following kinds of icons on buttons:

-* :class:`~bokeh.models.icons.BuiltinIcon`: A set of built-in icons provided by Bokeh (see :class:`~bokeh.core.enums.ToolIcon` for a list of available icons) [TBD that list does not match???!]
+* :class:`~bokeh.models.BuiltinIcon`: A set of built-in icons provided by Bokeh (see :class:`~bokeh.models.BuiltinIcon` for a list of available icons)
-* :class:`~bokeh.models.icons.SVGIcon`: An arbitrary SVG icon
+* :class:`~bokeh.models.SVGIcon`: An arbitrary SVG icon
-* :class:`~bokeh.models.icons.TablerIcon`: An icon from the `Tabler icon set <https://tabler-icons.io/>`_ (requires an acitve internet connection)
+* :class:`~bokeh.models.TablerIcon`: An icon from the `Tabler icon set <https://tabler-icons.io/>`_ (requires an active internet connection)

 More information about buttons can be found in the Reference for |Button|.